• Skip to content

 The UW-Milwaukee School of Information Studies Bachelor of Science in Information Science and Technology —offered in the UW Flexible Option—is designed to help you achieve your goals, on your schedule, and on your budget.
 As a competency-based program, you will build on your existing IT knowledge and skills.

-The Bachelor of Science in Information Science and Technology (IST) combines core IT skills like front-end web design, programming, and project management, with electives that you choose.
+Building on your associate degree, the Bachelor of Science in Information Science and Technology (IST) combines core IT skills like front-end web design, programming, and project management, with electives that you choose.
 Offered by the UW-Milwaukee School of Information Studies (SOIS), the unique curriculum of this accredited degree will make sure you are learning the skills employers are looking for.

 As a result, earning this bachelor’s degree will position you for career growth and set you apart from the competition.
 For example, our graduates have advanced their careers as Web Developers, Systems Administrators, Security Analysts, Database Administrators, in IT Support Services roles, and more.
 Additionally, many more have used this degree to grow into leadership positions.